Conwy County Borough: Coat of arms

 Conwy County Borough Council was granted a coat of arms by the College of Arms in 2001.
 The new arms recall those of both Aberconwy and Colwyn Borough Councils.
 The main part of the shield depicts blue and silver waves for the river from which the county borough takes its name, and also recalls the gold and blue wavy field of Colwyn's arms.
 On top of the waves is placed a symbolic red tower, representing Conwy Castle.
 The chief or upper third of the shield is coloured green, the main colour in Aberconwy's arms.
 In the centre of the chief is a severed head from the heraldry of Marchudd ap Cynan, Lord of Abergele and Rhos.
 On either side are two black spears embrued, or having drops of blood on their points.
 These come from the reputed arms of Nefydd Hardd, associated with the Nant Conwy area.
 In front of each spear is a golden garb or wheatsheaf, for the rural areas of the county borough.

 Above the shield, placed on the steel helm usual in British civic arms, is the crest.
 This takes the form of the Welsh red dragon supporting a Bible, rising from a wreath of oak leaves and acorns.
 The Bible is to commemorate the first Welsh language translation of the book, which originated in the area, while the oak circlet recalls that an oak tree formed the main charge in the arms of Colwyn Borough Council, and its predecessor the municipal borough of Colwyn Bay.

 The motto adopted is Tegwch i Bawb, meaning "Fairness to All".

 Railway

-The Conwy Valley Line, from Llandudno Junction to Blaenau Ffestiniog, runs through the borough.
+The main stations are Llandudno Junction and Colwyn Bay on the North Wales Coast Line with services to Manchester, Cardiff and London via Chester.
+From Llandudno Junction a branch serves Llandudno and the (single track) Conwy Valley Line runs to Blaenau Ffestiniog.

+Llandudno itself has a Cable Tramway up the Great Orme.